 You are welcome to extend your participation without assigning any reason if you cannot complete all the assignments you are interested in within the stipulated period.

 Extension without re-enrolling or rejoining the course: please informing your tutor at least 2 weeks before the end of your current course; the reduced participation fee per course round is found here (contribution excluding textbook).

 For participants wishing to rejoin and in need of another copy of The Oxford Illustrated Companion to South Indian Classical Music as textbook, it can be supplied at a concessional rate.

-The costs for hosting this course on world-class servers are entirely met by the modest contributions made by participants.
-This is backed up by private funding on the part a course author committed to its independence.
+The costs for hosting this course on world-class servers are entirely met by voluntary contributions include some by course participants (as and when mutually agreed upon).

-- What about my questions not covered here?
+And what about any other questions not yet covered here?

 For comments or suggestions on musical and cultural subjects covered by the course itself, kindly use the course forums and personal communication within your course; simply log into the course and express yourself in a course forum offered for this purpose!